manwar/python-guide/unit-testing.md

         retVal = fizzBuzz(1)
         assert(retVal == "1")

-We are in `RED` phase as shown below
+We are in `RED` phase as shown below:

     test_fizzbuzz.py::test_can_call_fizzBuzz PASSED
     test_fizzbuzz.py::test_return_1_when_1_passed_in FAILED